Chanda Cooper, Education Coordinator, Richmond Soil and Water Conservation District, Columbia, South Carolina

 Jennifer Strickland-Poole, Clinical Instructor, University of South Carolina

-Chanda was named National PLT Outstanding Educator Honoree in 2017.
+Chanda was named National PLT Outstanding Educator Honoree in 2017 and National PLT Leadership in Education Award Honoree in 2018.

 David Shelley, Education Coordinator, Congaree National Park, Hopkins, South Carolina